psychemedia/island-storynotes/godshill.md

 > Slaves to orthodox precedent, crotchet and whim —
 > Quoth Satan, 'Tis clear, friends, his knowledge is nil.'
 >
-> So to it they went with a hearty good will.'
+> So to it they went with a hearty good will.
 > Said the Saint, 'It is just as I feared:
 > Though the fools wouldn't listen to what I'd to say,
 > Beelzebub shan't have it all his own way'